rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/2-3-iso-Hs-Ht.md

 <!-- ======================================================================= -->
 # hierarchy of trees (Ht) <=> hierarchy of scopes (Hs)

-Even though one can first transform a hierarchy of trees `Ht` into a node tree `T(N,E)`, and then that tree into a hierarchy of scopes `Hs`, one can also directly transform `Ht` into `Hs`.
+Even though one can first transform a hierarchy of trees `Ht` into a tree `T(N,E)`, and then that tree into a hierarchy of scopes `Hs`, one can also directly transform `Ht` into `Hs`.
 Likewise, a direct transformation of `Hs` into `Ht` is possible.